Arrow pointing to left

 This can be done in many ways.
 For example, value messaging could look like marketing your product as something that can boost your customers' happiness, confidence, or productivity.

-Don’t underestimate this step when you're planning how to add value to your product, as the strongest impulse on your customer’s buying journey will be that of emotion.
+Don’t underestimate this step when you're planning how to add value to your product, as the strongest impulse on your customer’s buying journey will be emotion.

 Be human and help solve people's problems.